looialex/Getting_and_Cleaning_Data_Project/README.md

 &nbsp;
 ### Introduction ###
 This repo contains the code file "run_analysis.R" that convert Raw data obtained from UCI Machine Learning Repository to a new set of data.
-The raw data set contains measurement done by a smart phone that is attached to a human subject while the subject is performing various activities as listed below:
+The raw data set contains measurement made by a smart phone that is attached to a human subject while the subject is performing various activities as listed below:

-1. Standing
+1. WALKING
-2. Walking Upstairs
+2. WALKING UPSTAIRS
-3. Walking Downstairs
+3. WALKING DOWNSTAIRS
-4. Laying
+4. SITTING
-5. Sitting
+5. STANDING
-6. Walking
+6. LAYING

 &nbsp;